-Gym uniforms may be charged along with the books.
+Gym uniforms are available at the Andrews University Bookstore.
 The uniforms are required for all physical education courses.
 Any combination of Andrews Academy gym uniforms top or bottom may be worn to meet the requirements.
 Gym locker locks are available for use from the physical education instructor at no charge and should be used.
+If the lock is lost or damaged, there will be a charge.
 The uniforms are of quality material and should last for several years if cared for.
 Make sure that the gym uniforms fit correctly because once they are worn, they are not returnable.
 They are not to be modified in anyway.